Academic Honor Code Policy

 Student Conduct Code

-Students are expected to conduct themselves, whether on or off campus, in a way that will reflect favorably on them and the University.
-The University reserves the right to deny admission to any applicant, to discontinue the registration of any student or to withhold the degree of any student if, in the opinion of the faculty or University authorities, their personal conduct, disrespect for regulations or attitude toward policies is detrimental to the general welfare of the University community, or their further association is not conducive to the best interests of the student or the University.
+Students are expected to conduct themselves, whether on or off-campus, in a way that will reflect favorably on them and the University.
+The University reserves the right to deny admission to any applicant, to discontinue the registration of any student, or withhold the degree of any student if, in the opinion of the faculty or University authorities, their personal conduct, disrespect for regulations, or attitude toward policies is detrimental to the general welfare of the University community, or their further association is not conducive to the best interests of the student or the University.

 Student Employee Policy